dykyi-roman/book-summary/clean-code.md

 => THe first and the most importent rules is not use a comments

-=> Use a TODO marks for a temp part od code
+=> Use a TODO marks for a temp part of code

-=> Update comment togather with update your code
+=> Update comment togather with your code

 # <a name="ObjectsAndStructureData"><h1>Objects and Structure data</h1></a>